tiagogauziski/cka-study/1-cluster-architecture-installation-configuration.md

 For upgrading a cluster, you should use the reference material and follow the steps.

-The following steps are based on a highly available cluster described on the previous objective.
+The following steps are based on a highly available cluster described on the previous objectives.

 ### (Control) For the first control plane upgrade
 ```bash